NURSE CONSULTANT – Special Health Care Needs

 DUTIES AND RESPONSIBILITIES:

-- Assist in the development of comprehensive assessments for individuals transitioning into the community from Fairview Developmental Center.
+- Complete nursing review of comprehensive assessments for individuals transitioning into the community from Fairview Developmental Center.

 - Provide technical assistance during resource development and review Adult Residential Facilities for Persons with Special Health Care Needs (ARFPSHNs) program designs to ensure that they include written policies and procedures accompanied by competency training for the twenty (20) “Intensive Support Needs” and “Special Health Care Needs” identified in Welfare and Institutions Code, Section 4684.50 (f) and (g).

 - Assist in the development of the Individual Health Care Plan.

 - Provide on-going monitoring of the individual health care plans for individuals residing in ARFPSHNs and other residential facilities using the tools provided by the Department of Developmental Services and in accordance with regulations.

 - Works closely, and reports to Department of Developmental Services liaison.

 - Perform monthly, quarterly, and annual site visits to ensure safety, quality and comprehensive care standards are upheld.